benetech/odk-hamster/README.md

   3. Tomcat
 3. ODK Hamster is a Spring Boot application.
 4. ODK Hamster is a Jersey web service.
+5. ODK Hamster uses Spring Java Configuration files
-5. Some other stuff was removed from ODK Hamster.
+6. Some other stuff was removed from ODK Hamster.
   1. Support for Google Application Engine
   2. Dependence on Google Web Toolkit
   3. Dependence on Apache Wink